 Graphic designers and websites:

-- There are so many fabulous website designers that I know out there – so I’m only going to list those who I’ve directly worked with: Jelly Design Studio and Boutiki Design have done website branding for me before.
+- I know many fabulous website designers – so I’m only going to list those who I’ve directly worked with: Jelly Design Studio and Boutiki Design have done website branding for me before.
 Sombras Blancas Art & Design did my fancy email signature block, Raspberry Stripes has done e-resources for me, and Lee Simmons did the beautiful Dream For Others notebook range (and is currently working on a visual identity refresh for me).

 - I am lucky that I’ve never had to hire a website builder, as my husband is a web developer.

-- I use Canva to create social media graphics and other design elements that I can do myself.
+- I use Canva to create social media graphics and other design elements that I need to DIY.

 - I use Name Cheap* for domain names, Station Seven* for WP themes, SEO Yoast for SEO, and Securi for security.

-- Check out the portfolio of certified Beautiful You life coaches here – I have worked in different capacities with a number of these coaches and they have been wonderful.
+- Check out the portfolio of certified Beautiful You life coaches here – I have worked in different capacities with a number of these coaches (including Katherine Mackenzie Smith and Renee Bell) and they have been wonderful.

-- In terms of non-Beautiful You coaches, I have also personally done business coaching with Megan Dalla-Camina (check out her The Career Toolkit too!) and Claire Baker, both AMAZING.
-Plus Cassie Mendoza-Jones is fabulous too – she’s actually a kinesiologist, but I feel like she’s my coach too (HA!).
+- In terms of non-Beautiful You coaches, I have also personally done business coaching with Megan Dalla-Camina (check out her The Career Toolkit too!), Claire Baker and Cassie Mendoza-Jones – all AMAZING.
+I recently had a really powerful one-off session with L’Erin Alta too.

 Copywriting + proofreading: